Put Your Tax Refund To Work—We’ll Show You How

 Using your refund to make energy-efficient upgrades to your home can help reduce your utility bills.
 The U.S. Government currently has a number of incentives to promote energy efficiency that you can take advantage of.
 The amount you reduce your utility bills by can then be saved and invested to help maximize the benefit.
 Good for the planet, good for your wallet—energy efficiency is truly a gift that keeps on giving.

 Ready to save?
 Get started or log in to set up a Safety Net, contribute to an IRA, or start giving to charity.
-If you plan to use your tax refund to save towards other financial goals, click here for more information on how to help determine how to prioritize each goal.
+If you plan to use your tax refund to save towards other financial goals, learn how to prioritize each goal.

 Please note that Betterment is not a tax advisor—please consult a tax professional for further guidance.